Balearic Islands Yacht Charter

 Ibiza Yacht Charter

-A must on any Balearic Yacht charter itinerary, Ibiza is the perfect fusion of wild natural beauty, vibrant local culture and an energetic nightlife.
+A must on any crewed motor yacht charter in the Balearics, Ibiza is the perfect fusion of wild natural beauty, vibrant local culture and an energetic nightlife.
 The island’s hedonistic reputation makes it a holiday destination that never sleeps and the upscale boutiques and restaurants contribute to the glamourous reputation.
-Yet the more time you spend cruising Ibiza as your yacht Captain drops anchor in hidden coves along its rugged coastline, the more chance you’ll discover a more traditional pace of life among inland villages overflowing with distinctive character.
+Yet the more time you spend cruising Ibiza on your motor or sailing yacht charter in the Balearics, the more chance you’ll discover a more traditional pace of life among inland villages overflowing with distinctive character.
 Watching the sunset from the aft-deck at Cala Benirrás or sampling authentic cuisine at La Paloma restaurant, nestled at the heart of the island in San Lorenzo village, brings out the romantic side of the island, while white sandy beaches such as Cala Llonga, with its calm shallow waters perfect for snorkelling, make Ibiza an equally memorable sailing destination for families.
-While the clubbing season starts in late May and September’s closing parties herald the end of another summer season, the mild climate of the Balearic’s allow for favourable superyacht charter conditions that start as early as April.
+While the clubbing season starts in late May and September’s closing parties herald the end of another summer season, the mild climate of the Balearic’s allows for favourable superyacht charter conditions that start as early as April.

 Formentera Yacht Charter